sysops-notes/sysops-notes.github.io/sections/security_and_compliance.md

 	* Provides non AWS user temporary access by linking Active Directory credentials
 	* Uses SAML (Security Assertion Markup Language)
 	* Allows SSO (Single Sign On) which enables users to log in to AWS console without assigning IAM credentials
-* Federation with 3rd part providers (Cognito)
+* Federation with 3rd party providers (Cognito)
-	* mainly in web and mobile applications
+	* Mainly in web and mobile applications
-	* makes use of Facebook/Google/Amazon  etc to federate them
+	* Makes use of Facebook/Google/Amazon etc to federate them

 ### Cross account access